MaxShaw5/k3s-wordpress-home-lab/README.md

 Now, imagine a production environment where there can be substantially more variables..
 Manually passing in those values one at a time would take ages.

-Fortunately, Helm as an answer for that with the "- toYaml" operator which allows you to pass in entire sections of your values.yaml file to your deployment YAMLs.
+Fortunately, Helm has an answer for that with the "- toYaml" operator which allows you to pass in entire sections of your values.yaml file to your deployment YAMLs.
 If I want to pass in the entire codeblock above, I can use something like this:

 ```
 env: